- View Full Image in Library of Congress Geography and Map Division Washington, D.C. 20540-4650 dcu

 7037 [notes in folder] L. C. Handy phot.

 Illustration of “First and Last” dress review of the 1st Regiment South Carolinian Negro volunteers, Hilton Island, South Carolina, August 1862Crane, W. TView Full Item in University of South Carolina.
 South Caroliniana Library

 Illus., 39 x 27 cm.

-Illustration of a contraband camp on the banks of the Mississippi River, Fort Pickering, Memphis, Tennessee, November 1862View Full Image in American Antiquarian Society
+Illustration of a contraband camp on the banks of the Mississippi River, Fort Pickering, Memphis, Tennessee, November 1862View Full Item in American Antiquarian Society

 Busy scene showing African American men seated or lying down in shadowed foreground, soldiers and tents in middle ground and a two-smokestack ship in background against the river on the horizon.

-Illustration titled “The Effects of the Proclamation–freed Negroes coming into our lines at Newbern, North Carolina”View Full Image in Art and Picture Collection.
+Illustration titled “The Effects of the Proclamation–freed Negroes coming into our lines at Newbern, North Carolina”View Full Item in Art and Picture Collection.
 The New York Public Library

 Written on border: "Feb.
 21, 1863" Printed on border: "See page 119.

-Letter from Union soldier Johannes Lefevre describing the role that escaped enslaved persons played in the war, January 24, 1863Lefevre, Johannes, 1837-1864View Full Text in Historic Huguenot Street
+Letter from Union soldier Johannes Lefevre describing the role that escaped enslaved persons played in the war, January 24, 1863Lefevre, Johannes, 1837-1864View Full Item in Historic Huguenot Street

 Letter written from Johannes Lefevre to Sol.
 Dubois during the Civil War.
 Johannes wrote this letter while serving in the Union Army and camped outside of New Orleans.
 In the letter Johannes describes…